 Unless the context otherwise requires, the following terms, when used in this Agreement, shall have the respective meanings specified below (such meanings to be equally applicable to the singular and the plural forms of the terms defined).

-“Applications” shall mean the mobile applications on which the Video will be published, as specified in the appropriate Order Form.
+“Applications” shall mean the mobile applications (developed by Publisher under the Clients request and/or those of the third-parties) on which the Video will be published, as specified in the appropriate Order Form.

 “Correction” or “Correct” shall mean (a) the “debugging” or elimination of Defects or other errors or defects that for any reason cause the Video to fail to work strictly in accordance with the Video specifications or introduce results that the typical user would believe are unintended and/or undesirable; and (b) the redesign, improvement, or correction of design or functionality flaws that cause the Video to fail to fully perform as originally intended.